✦ Captured by TLC Paris

 Location

-Asnières-sur-Seine, just northwest of Paris
+Asnières-sur-Seine, west of Paris

 Nearby

-Time Needed
+Visit Time

 La Maison Louis Vuitton – Asnières offers a rare glimpse into the origins of one of France’s most iconic fashion houses, located just northwest of Paris.
 Set in the quiet suburb of Asnières-sur-Seine, this historic site brings together the original family home, ateliers, and heritage spaces where the story of Louis Vuitton began.